ncase/blog/src/posts/on-depression.md

 ![The effect size (with uncertainty) of Vitamin D dosage on depressive symptoms.](../content/stuff/2026-01/depression/VitaminD.png "The effect size (with uncertainty) of Vitamin D dosage on depressive symptoms.")

-**The upper range of uncertainty is lowest at 5000 IU (International Units) of Vitamin D a day**, with an estimated effect size of 1.82, with a 95% uncertainty range, from 0.98 to 2.66. **An effect size of 1.82 is like taking your mental health from an F to a C–, or a C to an A–!** And even in the _most pessimistic_ case, 0.98, that's still _over twice as effective_ as the top antidepressant!
+**The upper range of uncertainty is lowest at 5000 IU (International Units) of Vitamin D a day**, with an estimated effect size of 1.82, with a 95% uncertainty range, from 0.98 to 2.66.
+Let's be pessimistic, and take the _lowest_ end: 0.98. **This is like taking your mental health from an F to D, or C to B.**

-(You may be, _very understandably_, suspicious about taking 5000 IU/day, which is above the "official max safe dose" of 4000 IU/day.
-I'll discuss the official recommendations later, but for now, look above and note: even at 3000 IU/day, the effect size is estimated to be 1.44 (from C to B+), or at most pessimistic, 0.63 (from C to B–), _still_ above the _best_ antidepressant.)

-<u>Addressing some critiques</u>:

-- The paper's summary says _8000 IU_ is best, with effect size 2.04, but there's much greater uncertainty there.
-- The paper also finds that longer studies had smaller effects than shorter studies, but this does _not_ necessarily mean Vitamin D's effects are short-lived.
-Looking at Supplementary Table 4, it seems this is partly because longer studies used _lower_ average daily doses.
-(For example, one 52-week study only gave participants 400 IU a day.)
-- Other meta-analyses report lower effects, because they use "meaningless means".
-If you have nine trials at 400 IU/day with effect +0.5, and one trial at 4000 IU/day with effect +1.5, your "average" effect is +0.6.
-Again, that's why I chose this meta-analysis: it estimates the actual dose-response curve.
+<u>Is this in line with earlier meta-analyses?</u> [Mikola et al 2022](https://www.tandfonline.com/doi/10.1080/10408398.2022.2096560) found a lower estimate: the effect for ≥ 2000 IU/day is 0.407.
+Note that even _this_ is still on par with the effect of the _best_ antidepressant!
+And [Xie et al 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC9376678/) found a higher estimate: "the \[effect\] for low-dose \[≤ ≤2,800 IU/day\] was −0.30 and high-dose \[> 2,800 IU/day\] was −1.23." **I'll take the median estimate: around +0.98, like going from an F to D, or C to B.** (And I'm recommending 4,000 IU/day, since that's the "official" max safe dose, though as we'll see later, even the official max dose is probably too low.)

-- Table 1 also shows that Vitamin D helps for _both_ patients using antidepressant medication, and not.
+<u>Does this still work even if you're already taking antidepressants?</u> Yup!
+Table 1 of the first meta-analysis, also shows that Vitamin D helps for _both_ patients using antidepressant medication, and not.
 This is encouraging: it means you can _stack_ both medications & supplements!

-- Admittedly, Table 1 seems to imply that Vitamin D supplementation _didn't_ help participants without Vitamin D deficiency, but:
-    - You probably _are_ lacking Vitamin D: [Liu et al 2018](https://pubmed.ncbi.nlm.nih.gov/29644951/) finds that a bit under half of all adults (41.4%) have Vitamin D Insufficiency.
+<u>Does this still work even if you _don't_ have Vitamin D insufficiency?</u> Yes, but admittedly much less.
+That said, you probably _do_ have a Vitamin D insufficiency.
+[Liu et al 2018](https://pubmed.ncbi.nlm.nih.gov/29644951/) finds that a bit under half of American adults (41.4%) have insufficient Vitamin D blood levels.
+And [Manios et al 2017](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/16F3818433348B17FE9D8E71AAD2C8BB/S0007114517002422a.pdf/div-class-title-prevalence-of-vitamin-d-deficiency-and-insufficiency-among-schoolchildren-in-greece-the-role-of-sex-degree-of-urbanisation-and-seasonality-div.pdf) finds that over half of kids (52.5%) in Greece — _frickin' sunny Greece!_ — are still Vitamin D insufficient.
-    - Looking at Supplementary Table 4, the trials whose participants didn't have Vitamin D deficiency (understandably) used much lower doses.
-That's probably why they had a much lower effect.

-<u>The "official" recommendations are all too low:</u>
+<u>Also, the "official" recommendations are _all too low:_</u>

-So, if this meta-analysis is right, then 5000 IU/day is around optimal.
-But [the official recommendation for Vitamin D](https://www.healthline.com/nutrition/vitamin-d-dosage) is 400–800 IU/day, over _six times too low_.
-5000 IU/day is even higher than the "official maximum safe dose", of 4000 IU/day!
-But [McCullough et al 2019](https://pubmed.ncbi.nlm.nih.gov/30611908/) gave over thousands of patients 5,000 to 10,000 IU/day, for _seven years_, and there were _zero_ cases of serious side effects.
-This matches later studies like [Billington et al 2020](https://pubmed.ncbi.nlm.nih.gov/31746327/), a 3-year-long double-blinded randomized trial, which found "the safety profile of vitamin D supplementation is similar for doses of 400, 4000, and 10,000 IU/day."
+So, if these three meta-analyses are right, then high doses — 2000 IU/day or more, possibly 4000 (official max dose) or higher — is optimal.
+But [the official recommendation for Vitamin D](https://www.healthline.com/nutrition/vitamin-d-dosage) is 400–800 IU/day, _several times too low_.

+And even the official max dose of 4000 IU/day may be too low!
+But [McCullough et al 2019](https://pubmed.ncbi.nlm.nih.gov/30611908/) gave over thousands of participants 5,000 to 10,000 IU/day, for _seven years_, and there were _zero_ cases of serious side effects.
+This matches later studies like [Billington et al 2020](https://pubmed.ncbi.nlm.nih.gov/31746327/), a 3-year-long trial on hundreds of participants, which found "the safety profile of vitamin D supplementation is similar for doses of 400, 4000, and 10,000 IU/day."
 (Although 15 participants got "mild hypercalcemia", but "all cases resolved on repeat testing."
 Either way, that's a small cost for reducing the risk of major depression & suicide.)

 And it makes evolutionary sense that 10,000 IU a day _should_ be safe.
 Your skin, exposed to the Sun's ultraviolet rays, can synthesize up to (the equivalent of) 10,000 IU a day, before plateauing out.
 Source is [Vieth 1999](https://www.sciencedirect.com/science/article/pii/S0002916522043763): “Because vitamin D is potentially toxic, intake of \[1000 IU/day\] has been avoided even though the weight of evidence shows that the currently accepted \[limit\] of \[2000 IU/day\] is too low by at least 5-fold.”
+And [Papadimitriou 2017](https://pmc.ncbi.nlm.nih.gov/articles/PMC5541280/) reviews several previous studies that find statistical errors behind official recommendations; correcting for these, adults should get 8000 IU/day.

+(On the other hand, [Krzyścin et al 2016](https://www.sciencedirect.com/science/article/abs/pii/S1011134415301561) estimates that the existing hunter-gatherer group, the Hadza, get 2000 IU of Vitamin D from sun exposure, and their food is a poor source of Vitamin D. Given that _existing_ hunter-gatherers live in the areas the colonialists _didn't_ want, ancient hunter-gatherers probably ate & got more Vitamin D. So, 2000 IU is a _lower_ bound on how much Vitamin D one should get — still several times more than the current official recommended dose of 400–800 IU/day.)

-(So why are all the official sources still so paranoid about Vitamin D?
-Well, unfortunately, official government/insurance policy is always a few decades behind the science in _any_ field.
+So why are all the official sources still so paranoid about Vitamin D, and lowballing the recommendations?
+Well, alas, official policy is always a few decades behind the science in _any_ field.
 See: trans fats, open-label placebos, everything about educational policy.
-And because something something "incentives", it's _rational_ for government/insurers to be very risk-averse.)
+And because something something "incentives", it's _rational_ for government/insurers to be very risk-averse & slow to change (for better & worse).

 <u>Speaking of the Sun,</u> why take supplements instead of just getting Vitamin D from sun exposure?
 Well, [skin cancer](https://pubmed.ncbi.nlm.nih.gov/29659012/).
 But also: because Sun-Skin D varies greatly depending on the season, your latitude, and your skin type.
 There's less ultraviolet rays from the Sun in winter/fall, and at latitudes further from the equator.
 And [the darker your skin is, the less Vitamin D your skin makes for the same amount of Sun exposure](https://pmc.ncbi.nlm.nih.gov/articles/PMC10861575/).
 As expected from the bio-physics of skin, Black adults have [the highest prevalence of Vitamin D deficiency](https://pmc.ncbi.nlm.nih.gov/articles/PMC6075634/) (82.1%!!), followed by Hispanic adults (62.9%).
 (But hey, at least Black adults have the lowest incidence of skin cancer.
 You win some you lose some.)
 The point is: speaking as someone with Southeast Asian skin, who's currently in Canada during winter... even if I stood outside naked for hours, I'd get approximately _zero_ IU/day of Vitamin D from the Sun.
 Thus: supplements.